ericmedvet/slides/intro-ml-er-2223/04-tree-based.md

 ]
 ]
-.compact[$t$ does not attempt to model the dependency between $x$ and $y$, because it's complexity budget is completely exhausted by the single leaf node]
+.compact[$t$ does not attempt to model the dependency between $x$ and $y$, because its complexity budget is completely exhausted by the single leaf node]

 ---